What is Digital Leadership?

 Relevant article: Microsoft’s Digital Transformation Journey

-Planning your digital roadmap
+Planning your digital roadmap in digital leadership

 It’s crucial for all digital leaders to implement a digital roadmap.
 This is a high-level document that outlines the business goals and identifies the digital initiatives that can help them to get there.
 Essentially, it’s the blueprint for actions that are all aligned to the digital strategy.

 It will consist of short term and long-term objectives.
 It should define which key stakeholders are accountable for what.
 It should provide clear, concise guidance on the initiatives that the business needs to prioritize and should then be shared across the business.
-So how to you set about creating your digital roadmap?
+So how do you set about creating your digital roadmap?
 Here’s a few helpful steps:

 - Define your digital strategy – you need to start with a clear vision of exactly what you want your digital strategy to achieve.
 This could be things such as brand amplification, increase sales revenue or improve customer experience.
 Take these goals and define your digital strategy.